 Distraction is the enemy of art.
-And since I have a small computer permanently connected to the entire world’s information database in my pocket the whole time, distractions are abundant.
+Since I have a small computer permanently connected to the entire world’s information database in my pocket the whole time, distractions are abundant.

 Once we achieve momentum and flow, we forget about distractions, and our brain forgets about the dopamine hits it used to get every time we refresh the feed, and we slowly wean off.
 If we just stopped using social media and didn’t replace it with anything else, we’d suffer from withdrawal.
-But filling the time we used to spend browsing the ol ‘net with creative work works wonders.
+But filling the time we used to spend browsing the ol ‘net with creative work does wonders.

 Have you ever seen how adults handle a baby holding a dangerous or fragile object from the hands of a baby, you don’t just snatch the thing, because that will make the baby cry.
 You replace it with their favorite toy.
 Babies lack object permanence, and “out of sight, out of mind” works on them.
 Our instinctive part is not much smarter than a baby.
 We need to give ourselves a better toy, and we’ll forget about other things.

 One method that was extremely helpful in weaning myself off of social media is taking a sabbatical.